Professor in the Computer Science department at École Polytechnique - Paris, France

 “Waikato was local and it had a good reputation, particularly in computer science.”

-At first, Jesse wanted a degree that would serve as an indication to a future employer that he was an adequate computer programmer.
+At first, Jesse wanted a degree that would let a future employer that he was a good computer programmer.

 But there was much more than that.